The Casserole Club: Reviews

-Danielle Riendeau from After Ellen gave a positive review of the film, saying the film "offers a bizarre, compelling, and ultimately fascinating ride through the outwardly pretty yet-horrific lives of “normal people”." and "the soundtrack is as kitschy and catchy as the visuals are bright".
+Danielle Riendeau from After Ellen gave a positive review of the film, saying the film "offers a bizarre, compelling, and ultimately fascinating ride through the outwardly pretty yet-horrific lives of 'normal people' and "the soundtrack is as kitschy and catchy as the visuals are bright".

 Jonathan Hickman from Daily Film Fix made note that he was not a "fan of the visual scope and digital look of the film", but mentioned it was Steve Balderson's best film to date.

-Film Threat's Mark Bell gave the film a four out of five, writing a positive review and calling the acting "wonderful.
+Film Threats Mark Bell gave the film a four out of five, writing a positive review and calling the acting "wonderful".